-Austin teen injured after collision with allegedly drunk driver - Austin Daily Herald
+Austin teen injured after collision with alleged drunk driver - Austin Daily Herald

-Austin teen injured after collision with allegedly drunk driver
+Austin teen injured after collision with alleged drunk driver

-An Austin teen sustained non-life threatening injuries after being involved in a two-vehicle crash with an allegedly drunk driver.
+An Austin teen sustained non-life threatening injuries after being involved in a two-vehicle crash with an alleged drunk driver.

 According to Austin Police Capt.
 Todd Clennon, officers were dispatched to a two-vehicle accident at about 10:05 p.m. on Monday at Hormel Century Parkway in front of the Quality Pork Processors employee gate.
 A 2004 Honda CRV and 2014 Chevy Silverado were located in the eastbound lane.
 The vehicles had to be towed due to disabling damage.